 24 Dec Anna Liza

 Dancing and performing would eventually lead to teaching.
-To ensure that what she taught was as authentic and true to the culture, Anna Liza headed back to the island.
-Trained on the Big Island of Hawaii, she unikied (graduated) under Loea Kawaikapuokalani Frank Hewett and became a Kumu Hula under his tutelage.
+To ensure that what she taught was as authentic and true to the culture, Anna Liza headed back to the Hawaiian islands.
+Trained on the Big Island of Hawaii, she unikied (graduated) under hula master, Loea Kawaikapuokalani Frank Hewett.
+Coming from a legacy of legends himself, Kawaikapuokalani Hewett trained under Kumu Hula Emma DeFries, whom was as much a master healer as a teacher, composer and dancer.
+Hewett was also greatly influenced by another of his teachers, Edith Kanaka‘ole.
+Edith Kanaka‘ole is a legend in hula and Hawaiian cultural teachings.
+Her name is revered among hula masters.
+Under his tutelage, she became a Kumu Hula and was gifted the name, Kumu Hula Anna Liza Kalauokekupukupu Abuan Mc Keon.
 With her new title and a new mission to teach the old ways of hula, Kumu Anna Liza opened a halau in San Bernardino County.
 Ever pursuing the expansion of the art she later opened a satellite halau in Topanga and Crestline as well.
-Currently she spends her time personally teaching in all three schools, with the help of her alaka’i (leader) and son Atreyu Koa Ikaika Mc Keon.
+Currently she spends her time personally teaching in all three schools.

 Kumu Hula Anna Liza Kalauokekupukupu Abuan Mc Keon will be sharing Ancient Hula Dance (Hula Kahiko) and Modern Hula (Hula Auana).